Smartling/SmartlingHelp/_v2sections/context.md

   - title: Create Bindings
   - title: Get Bindings for a Context File
   - title: Get Bindings for a String
-  - title: Get Bindings for a Project
+  - title: List Contexts for a Project
   - title: Match Context to Strings
   - title: Delete Binding
   - title: Delete Context File